 Accommodation Coordinator’s Responsibilities

-Upon receipt of the accommodation letter email, faculty member should complete the DSS proctor agreement form, which is in an embedded link, and submit it.
+Upon receipt of the accommodation letter email, a faculty member should complete the DSS proctor agreement form, which is in an embedded link, and submit it.
 The agreement will provide the faculty member the ability to indicate how he or she will get the exam to the DSS office, how he or she wants it delivered back to him or her, and other conditions of the test.

 Proctors will administer the test using the guidelines outlined by the faculty member and the accommodations approved for the student by the DSS office.
-The proctor will check the student’s identification before the exam; have the student sign the Honor Code Pledge; and take the student’s belongings.
+The proctor will check the student’s identification before the exam, have the student sign the Honor Code Pledge, and take the student’s belongings.
 Personal belongings are not allowed in testing rooms (e.g., backpacks, purses, cell phones, and study materials) and a proctor can store these items, but security is not guaranteed.
 The proctor monitors the student during the exam, takes the exam when the allotted time is up, seals the test in a security envelop, and places it in a lock box for pick up or delivery.

 Completed tests are returned in sealed security envelopes via a DSS student worker.
 One delivery is made per business day.
-DSS tries to return test to the department within twenty-four (24) business hours.
+DSS tries to return tests to the department within twenty-four (24) business hours.
 A department representative must be available to sign for the test.
 Tests that cannot be signed for will be returned to the DSS office and placed in the lock box until the next day’s delivery.
 If preferred, faculty members may pick up tests, and this preference should be noted on the faculty exam proctoring agreement.
 Also, faxing and scanning of tests and exams can be arranged by DSS.